CIMH-Clinical-Psychology/TSRlearn_BIE/README.md

 ## Requirements

-- **PsychoPy 2025.1.1**

 This task was created using PsychoPy 2025.1.1.
-Running the experiment with other PsychoPy versions may lead to compatibility or timing issues.
+I'm not sur eif it works with other psychopy versions.

 ## Running the Task